FC Barcelona: 1899–1922: Beginnings

 The stadium is regarded as the main element that helped the club grow in the 1910s and become a dominant team, winning three successive Campionats de Catalunya between 1909 and 1911, three Copa del del Rey in four years between 1910 and 1913, and four successive Pyrenees Cup between the inaugural year in 1910 and 1913.
 The Pyrenees Cup was one of the earliest international club cups in Europe.
 It consisted of the best teams of Languedoc, Midi and Aquitaine (Southern France), the Basque Country and Catalonia, all former members of the Marca Hispanica region.
 The contest was the most prestigious in that era.
 Notable figures of Barça's first great team include Carles Comamala, Alfredo Massana, Amechazurra, Paco Bru, and Jack Greenwell.
 The latter became the club's first full-time coach in 1917.

 During the same period, the club changed its official language from Castilian to Catalan and gradually evolved into an important symbol of Catalan identity.
 For many fans, participating in the club had less to do with the game itself and more with being a part of the club's collective identity.
 On 4 February 1917, the club held its first tribute match to honour Ramón Torralba, who played from 1913 to 1928.
 The match was against local side Terrassa where Barcelona won the match 6–2.

 Gamper simultaneously launched a campaign to recruit more club members, and by 1922, the club had more than 20,000, who helped finance a new stadium.
-The club then moved to the new Les Cortes, which they inaugurated the same year.
-Les Cortes had an initial capacity of 30,000, and in the 1940s it was expanded to 60,000.
+The club then moved to the new Les Corts (named after the neighbourhood where it is), which they inaugurated the same year.
+Les Corts had an initial capacity of 30,000, and in the 1940s it was expanded to 60,000.

 In 1912, Gamper recruited Paulino Alcántara, the club's seventh all-time top-scorer.
 In 1917, Gamper also recruited Jack Greenwell as Barcelona's first full-time manager.
 After this hiring, the club's fortunes began to improve on the field and soon enjoyed its first "golden age".
 Along with Alcántara, the Barça team under Greenwell also included Sagibarba, Ricardo Zamora, Josep Samitier, Félix Sesúmaga, and Franz Platko.
-This team won 9 out of 10 Campionats de Catalunya between 1919 and 1928 and two Copa del Rey titles in 1920 and 1922.
+This team won nine out of ten Campionats de Catalunya between 1919 and 1928 and two Copa del Rey titles in 1920 and 1922.
 In total, during the Gamper-led era, Barcelona won eleven Campionats de Catalunya, six Copa del Rey and four Pyrenees Cups.